 There was a lot of the gardens that we weren’t able to explore this time because we had only a limited amount of time and the smallest kids wanted to walk.
 Slowly.
 That includes the wider woodland, pavilion, Chinese temple and bridge.
 N.B. there is lots of open water on the site so you’ll need to keep an eye on small children around those areas.

-£33 for a family ticket.
+£36.20 for a family ticket.
 Entry is FREE for English Heritage or CSSC members.
-If you’re interested in finding out more about membership or Wrest Park click here – affiliate link
+If you’re interested in finding out more about membership or Wrest Park click here – affiliate link.
+Prices for Wrest Park were updated for the July 2020 review.

 parking / how to get there